 You’ll find us at Studland Bay on the Isle of Purbeck, between Poole and Old Harry Rocks.
 Purbeck is a quiet landscape of coast, cliffs, heath and woodland, and a haven for wildlife.
 It’s perfect for cycling and exploring, and a wonderful place for dog walking all year round.
 We’re a dog-friendly hotel, so you’re welcome to bring your canine companion with you.

 While there’s plenty to see and do around the local area, we also have fantastic facilities on-site, so you can choose to relax in the way that suits you.
 Our golf course, tennis courts and indoor and outdoor swimming pools are there for you to use at your leisure.
-And what better way to wind down the day than with a soak in the hot tub, overlooking the downs?
+We've also got a steam room and sauna for ultimate relaxation.

 As a family-friendly hotel, we also have things to keep the little ones entertained, including an adventure playground, a games room and a soft playroom for younger children.